Henry Dumaresq (colonial settler)

-Lieutenant-Colonel Henry Dumaresq (1792-1838) was a military officer of the era of the Napoleonic Wars, colonial government official, and early colonial settler of New South Wales.
-He was associated with the Upper Hunter Valley and Port Stephens, and was one of the first to take up land around Armidale.
+Lieutenant-Colonel Henry Dumaresq (c.
+1792-1838) was a military officer of the era of the Napoleonic Wars, colonial government official, and early colonial settler of New South Wales.
+He was associated with the Upper Hunter Valley and Port Stephens, and was one of the first to take land around Armidale.

 Early life and military service

 Dumaresq was the son of John Dumaresq, a Shropshire colonel, and Anne Jones.
 He attended the Royal Military College, Great Marlow, and became a military officer.
 The Dumaresq family has strong connections with the Channel Islands, particularly Jersey.